JinxCodesAI/one/README.md

 A modern AI chat application built with Deno, featuring a React frontend and a robust API backend that supports multiple AI providers.

+> **🪟 Windows Users**: After installing `just`, you MUST run `just setup` (or `deno run --allow-read --allow-write scripts/setup-justfile.ts` if that fails) to configure the shell.
+This fixes "could not find the shell" errors.

 ## Architecture

 ```